khan1094/somatic-workflow-api/README.md

 The current implementation intentionally keeps scope limited to Task III requirements.

 - No authentication or authorization layer for end users.
-- No pagination support on workflow listing endpoint.
-- Real-time updates are implemented using polling (no SSE or WebSocket streaming).
+- Real-time updates are implemented using client-side polling via GET /workflows/{workflow_name}.
+No SSE or WebSocket streaming is implemented.
 - Completed workflows are not automatically cleaned up from the cluster.
 - File validation is basic (extension and gzip structure check only).